A concise history of the Eames Shell Chairs and a little bit about how they arrive at where they are today.

 Charles and Ray continued to experiment with their new technique for moulding plywood, and their efforts yielded stretchers, lightweight stackable leg splints (1942) and a glider seat (1943) for the US Navy.
 When the war ended, they returned to the concept of a mass-produced chair.
 Despite their best efforts, they were still unable to produce a single-shell plywood form but instead landed on a compelling alternative: a chair comprised of separate moulded plywood panels for the back and seat, which would become the Eames Moulded Plywood Chair (1946), which is still in production today and was subsequently named “Best Design of the Century” by Time magazine.
 Two years later, they produced a single-form shell chair made out of stamped metal for Museum of Modern Art’s “International Competition for Low-Cost Furniture Design”.
 It took second place in the competition, but the neoprene-coated prototype was too costly to produce.
 So Charles and Ray began looking into new materials such as plastic reinforced with fibreglass, a material that could be moulded into organic shapes and produced cost effectively but which had not been used in a consumer application before.

 Released in 1950, it was this iteration that went on to become the first mass-produced plastic chair, but it was not the end of the design’s evolution.
 Through the years, colour and height options, shock mounts, base variations and choices of upholstery have redoubled, making the chair not only easily reproducible but also highly customisable.
 Manufacturing processes have also been closely monitored and modified, and in the late 1980s, almost a decade after Charles’ death in 1978, the environmental implications of fibreglass production were called into question by Ray and Herman Miller.
-In the early 1990s, Herman Miller ceased production.
+By the early 1990s, Herman Miller ceased production.
 After years exploring more sustainable solutions, the company reintroduced the Moulded Plastic Shell Chair in 100% recyclable polypropylene in 2001, based on prototypes in the Eames Office archives that Charles and Ray had made with fibreglass-free plastic in the 1970s.
 In 2013, again working with the Eames Family, Herman Miller realised Charles and Ray’s vision for the shell chair design in a new and quite appropriate material – moulded wood – thanks

 to advancements in the 3D veneer technology, and this year, the company has reintroduced the Shell Chair in a sustainably reformulated, GREENGUARD Gold Certified moulded fibreglass as well as in upholstery.